odidev/arm-software-developers-ads/content/learning-paths/server-and-cloud/redis/docker_deployment.md

 ## Install Redis manually on EC2 instance via Ansible
 Ansible is a software tool that provides simple but powerful automation for cross-platform computer support.
 Ansible allows you to configure not just one computer, but potentially a whole network of computers at once.
 To run Ansible, we have to create a `.yml` file, which is also known as `Ansible-Playbook`.
-The following playbook contains a collection of tasks which install redis manually.
+The following playbook contains a collection of tasks which install redis using docker.

 ### Here is the complete YML file of Ansible-Playbook
 ```console